jmico/beekeeper/README.md

 A pool of worker processes handle requests and communicate with each other through a common message bus.

-Clients send requests through a different message bus, which is isolated for security reasons.
+Clients send requests through a different set of message buses, which are isolated for security reasons.

-Requests and responses are shoveled between the two buses by few router processes.
+Requests and responses are shoveled between buses by few router processes.

 **Benefits of this architecture:**